austinmilt/tap-cash/backend/README.md

 - Make sure you have the requirements for each component before proceeding.
 - Rename `.env.example.yml` to `.env.local.yml` and fill out the environment variables for the correct environment(s).
+    - For `FAKE_USDC` and `BANK_AUTH` you can generate a new keypair with `solana-keygen grind --starts-with USDC:1` (or `BANK:1`) to generate an easy to track public key and use the public key as the value.
+Make sure to update values in the front end `.env.local` as well.
 - Open the backend directory `cd backend` and run `npm install` to install the dependencies.

 ## tap On-Chain Program